AerialRobotics-IITK/aruco_detection_gazebo/Addition of camera in iris/readme.md

-To install a simple camera facing downwards at bottom of IRIS quadrotor model in Gazebo and publish its frames on ROS(Kinetic).
+> To install a simple camera facing downwards at bottom of IRIS quadrotor model in Gazebo and publish its frames on ROS(Kinetic).

 This tutorial assumes your have cloned Firmware folder in ~/src/Firmware and have successfully all its dependencies.

-I) To install a camera in IRIS proceed as follows:-
+* To install a camera in IRIS proceed as follows:-

-1) Open iris_base.xacro present in ~/src/Firmware/Tools/sitl_gazebo/models/rotors_description/urdf/
+1. Open iris_base.xacro present in ~/src/Firmware/Tools/sitl_gazebo/models/rotors_description/urdf/
-2) Search in iris_base.xacro and add the following code just above it and save it.
+1. Search in iris_base.xacro and add the following code just above it and save it.

    Add these lines

    <xacro:camera_macro
     namespace="${namespace}"